Return to site

 Thankfully, my mother underwent curative surgery and neoadjuvant therapy and is now in remission.
 She continues to have annual check-ups with Prof. John Wong at NUH, who inspired me to later join the prestigious Memorial Sloan Kettering Cancer Center (MSKCC) as a Physical Therapist.
 Prof. John Wong is a medical oncologist-hematologist completed his residency and fellowship at New York – Presbyterian / Weill Cornell Medical Center and MSKCC.
 I realized part of my dream when I was offered a job at MSKCC.

 She still sees Prof. John Wong annually, and he reminds her to remind me to get checked.
 So I do.
 I see my breast surgeon annually.
 These days, I don’t cry.
-I’m calm and grateful to get my breasts checked, making sure I'm still in good health for my children and family.
+I’m calm and grateful to get my breasts checked, to maintain my health for my children and family.

 Sharing a snapshot of us on a family vacation.
 My heart is filled with gratitude with the gift of life so that my mom can continue to work and raise her children.
 To grow old and become a grandmother to my children.